JulianKemmerer/PipelineC/docs/pypeline_guide.md

 **Only `import file_a` (qualified attribute access) is supported.**
 `from file_a import *` is intentionally not supported.

+**Import aliases use the actual module name for hardware, not the alias.**
+`import file_a as fa` lets you write `fa.func()` in Python, but the generated VHDL wire and function names are prefixed with `file_a`, not `fa`.
+Two aliases pointing at the same file both refer to the same hardware wires.

+**Recursive imports are not followed automatically.**
+Only the top file's `import` statements are processed.
+If `file_a.py` itself imports `file_b.py`, `file_b` must also be imported by the top file if its hardware functions or wires are needed.

 Call hardware functions from imported files using attribute syntax:

 ```python